publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch41/schI/ptE/m__us_usc_t15_s1667c.md

                 (ii) maintain such telephone number for a period of not less than 10 days, beginning on the date of any such broadcast; and

-                (iii) provide the information required under subsection (a) of this section with respect to the lease to any person who calls such number.
+                (iii) provide the information required under subsection (a) with respect to the lease to any person who calls such number.

             (B) __Form of information__